Move Away Situations

 The family court judge will consider the costs of transportation when making a decision regarding child relocation and will often require the parent moving to another state to pay for the cost of visiting the non-custodial parent.
 It's also common to grant that parent larger blocks of uninterrupted visitation in an attempt to ensure time with the child stays approximately the same, even though not as frequent.

 If you are considering moving away and taking your child with you, do not simply move away and violate your court order.
 Talk with an attorney first and properly petition the court for a change.

-I can help you understand your rights and responsibilities in child custody in Alameda County, San Mateo County, and Santa Clara County.
-Contact my San Jose law office for advice and legal representation.
+I can help you understand your rights and responsibilities in child custody in Calaveras County, Calaveras County, and .
+Contact my Calaveras County law office for advice and legal representation.